 If you are one of the nearly 15 million people in the U.S. living with rosacea, you know that it can feel like you’re fighting an uphill battle to determine the causes of your flareups and avoid rosacea triggers.
 However, sometimes, it may seem like you have nearly constant flareups no matter what you do.
-It can be frustrating, but here, we’ll walk you through some of the most common triggers.
-Our goal is to help you become more knowledgeable about the potential causes of your flareups, so you can start making positive changes.
-It takes time and determination, but almost every patient can take control and significantly decrease their rosacea flare ups.
+It can be frustrating, but here in this rosacea blog, we’ll walk you through some of the most common triggers.
+Our goal is to help you become more knowledgeable about the potential causes of your flareups and identify these rosacea triggers, so you can start making positive changes.
+It takes time and determination, but almost every patient can take control and significantly decrease their rosacea flare-ups.

 What is Rosacea?